 - Reaching and Grasping: Encourage reaching for toys to develop coordination and balance.

-- Rolling: Allow your child to roll over, as this builds core strength.
+- Rolling: Rolling over builds core strength.

 - Safe Exploration: Create a safe space for them to move freely and experiment with different positions.